Kwame-Baffoe/flew-ai/README.md

 ### **Feedback & Support**

 We're committed to continuous improvement and value your feedback.
-For support, feature requests, or to report an issue, please contact our support team at [support@yourproduct.com](mailto:support@yourproduct.com).
+For support, feature requests, or to report an issue, please contact our support team.

 ---

-## **Advertisement**
+## **Flew AI - Change the Game**

 ### **Introducing the AI-Powered Word Processor: Your Intelligent Writing Companion**